-Standing out in front of actual people (and not just the supportive ones) and showing them my work and saying "yes, I painted all these myself" or just simply "thank you" when given a compliment, was one of the bravest things I've done.
+Standing out in front of actual real-live people (and not just the supportive ones) and showing them my work and saying "yes, I painted all these myself" or just simply "thank you" when given a compliment, was one of the bravest things I've done.
 Dealing with personal issues in a therapist's office is noble and courageous, but actually standing out in the line of perceived possible fire - that takes guts.

 And it took guts that I wasn't sure I had or even knew how to have.

-I've learned lately, however, that the kind of courage required to do something such as place one's heart in the middle of a target isn't something that's necessarily found in heaps and gobs inside one's heart and soul.
+I've learned lately, however, that this kind of courage required to do something such as place one's heart in the middle of a target isn't something that's necessarily found in heaps and gobs inside one's heart and soul.
 And I'm not even sure if it's something to be found, exactly.